yishn/Cookbook/pasta/stir-fry-spaghetti.md

 ### sauce

 - If you have `hoisin sauce` available:
-	- Mix 3 tablespoons of `light soy sauce` and 1 tablespoon of `hoisin sauce` in a cup
+	- Mix 3 tablespoons of `light soy sauce` and `hoisin sauce` in a cup
 - Else:
-	- Mix 4 tablespoons of `light soy sauce` and, optionally, 0.5 tablespoons of `sugar` in a cup
+	- Mix 4 tablespoons of `light soy sauce` and, optionally, `maple syrup` in a cup

 ### omelette